wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-jobs.md

 You can quickly find the jobs you are interested in by filtering on fields such as:

-- **Status** – Jobs can be running, scheduled, failed, completed, canceling, or canceled.
+- **Status** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> Jobs can be running, scheduled, failed, completed, canceling, or canceled.

-- **Type** – Jobs can be created as a result of a scheduled or an on-demand backup (**Take Backup**), cloning, a device restore, or an update operation.
+- **Type** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> Jobs can be created as a result of a scheduled or an on-demand backup (**Take Backup**), cloning, a device restore, or an update operation.

-- **Devices** – Jobs are initiated on a certain device connected to your service.
+- **Devices** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> Jobs are initiated on a certain device connected to your service.

-- **From and To** – Jobs can be filtered based on the date and time range.
+- **From and To** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> Jobs can be filtered based on the date and time range.

 The filtered jobs are then tabulated on the basis of the following attributes:

-- **Type** – Backup, clone, restore, failover, or update.
+- **Type** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> Backup, clone, restore, failover, or update.

-- **Status** – Running, scheduled, failed, completed, canceling, or canceled.
+- **Status** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> Running, scheduled, failed, completed, canceling, or canceled.

-- **Entity** – The jobs can be associated with a volume, a backup policy, or a device.
+- **Entity** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The jobs can be associated with a volume, a backup policy, or a device.
 A clone job is associated with a volume, whereas a scheduled backup job is associated with a backup policy.
 A device job is created as a result of a disaster recovery (DR) or a restore operation.

-- **Device** – The name of the device on which the job was started.
+- **Device** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The name of the device on which the job was started.

-- **Started On** – The time when the job was started.
+- **Started On** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The time when the job was started.

-- **Progress** – The percentage completion of a running job.
+- **Progress** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The percentage completion of a running job.
 For a completed job, this should always be 100%.

 The list of jobs is refreshed every 30 seconds.